Hidden in Plain View: History

 The majority of 2005 was spent touring domestically and internationally, as the band played 24 dates of the Warped Tour, visited Japan for the first time, and co-headlined the European Drive-Thru Invasion Tour 2005, which hit sixteen cities in seven countries across Europe.
 On October 16, 2005, Hidden in Plain View participated in MTV2's Dew Circuit Breakout (a television battle of the bands), competing in the New York City finals against Pete Miser.

 In January 2007, the band announced that they have broken up, citing creative differences.
 The follow-up record previously recorded, titled Resolution, was released on Drive-Thru Records on July 24, 2007.
 The CD leaked onto file-sharing networks on July 15, 2007.

 On April 16, 2013, Hidden in Plain View announced via their Twitter that they were reuniting for one show, at the Theater of the Living Arts in Philadelphia, US.
 The show took place on September 7, 2013.

-In 2015, the band announced they were embarking on a tour in celebration of the 10th anniversary of their debut album, Life In Dreaming.
-They also announced that they would be releasing their new EP on Rise Records, called Animal.
+In 2015, the band announced they were embarking on a tour in celebration of the 10th anniversary of their debut album.
+They also announced that they would be releasing their EP on Rise Records, called Animal.

+In 2022, the band released a five song EP titled Tantrums.